 Project LEAD Scholarship

-Project LEAD (Leaders Enhancing outcomes for Adjudicated youth with Disabilities with intensive needs in urban settings) prepares special educators and school social workers to earn initial certification and improve outcomes for adjudicated youth with disabilities in temporary detention center schools and in middle and high schools.
+Project LEAD (Leaders Enhancing outcomes for Adjudicated youth with Disabilities with intensive needs in urban settings) is a scholarship program that prepares educators to earn a master's degree and LBS1 certification to improve outcomes for adjudicated youth with disabilities in temporary detention centers and in CPS middle and high schools.

 The program course enhancements include